Titanic Passengers and Crew

-By the time the Titanic was completed in 1912, the ship's price tag hovered around $7.5 million (about £4.3 million) [source: History Channel].
+By the time the Titanic was completed in 1912, the ship's price tag hovered around £4.3 million ($7.5 million or $400 million in 2019 dollars) [source: Investopedia].
 The ship reflected Ismay and Pirrie's goals of a posh, fast and safe ship.
 Conceptually, Titanic wasn't too different from modern cruise ships.
 But in the early 20th century, the comforts and amenities of this ocean liner were unlike anything travelers had ever seen before.
 It was more like a floating luxury hotel than a ship, and Titanic's designers put every effort into disguising or hiding equipment and cargo.
 Even the lifeboats were deemed eyesores on the deck, so only 16 were loaded along with four collapsible boats.
 (This would later prove a fatal mistake.)

 From top to bottom, the ship was structured like this:

-- Bridge Deck (Deck B) - included first-class cabins/suites, an à la carte restaurant and Café Parisien, all-male second-class smoking room and the third-class poop deck (a platformlike deck where third-class passengers strolled and played games among some larger cargo equipment)
+- Bridge Deck (Deck B): Included first-class cabins/suites, an à la carte restaurant and Café Parisien, an all-male second-class smoking room and the third-class poop deck (a platformlike deck where third-class passengers strolled and played games among some larger cargo equipment)

 The era dictated much about the ship's design; Edwardian style ran rampant with touches of Georgian and Louis XV influences.
-There was an airy lightness to much of the ship's décor -- wicker furniture in the casual dining areas, subtle pastel fabrics, palm trees and other lush potted plants, cheery wallpaper with simple floral or stripe motifs, and lots of glass and lighting fixtures reinforced with iron.
+There was an airy lightness to much of the ship's décor — wicker furniture in the casual dining areas, subtle pastel fabrics, palm trees and other lush potted plants, cheery wallpaper with simple floral or stripe motifs, and lots of glass and lighting fixtures reinforced with iron.
 Titanic was impossibly in vogue, and thousands of people clamored to be part of her maiden voyage.
-The ship could hold 2,599 passengers (plus 903 officers and crew members), and 2,208 passengers were on board when she set sail for New York [source: Titanic Inquiry Project].
+The ship could hold 3,295 people: 2,435 passengers plus 860 officers and crew members, but was not full when she set sail for New York [source: RMS Titanic].